 DNTS was formed in March 2009, patterned after the Really Terrible Orchestra (RTO) of Scotland.

 We are an eclectic group of more than 30 people who enjoy playing music as part of an ensemble.
-Our ages range from high school to retired and our skill levels range from intermediate to very proficient.
+Our ages range from high school to retired and our skill levels range from beginner to very proficient.

 We are accepting new members.
 Please contact us if you have any questions.